grafana/metrictank/docs/inputs.md

 `mdm = MetricData Messagepack-encoded` [MetricData schema definition](https://github.com/raintank/schema/blob/master/metric.go#L20)
 This is a kafka input wherein each point is sent as a unique kafka message.
 This is the recommended input option if you want a queue.
+It also simplifies the operational model: since you can make nodes replay data you don't have to reassign primary/secondary roles at runtime, you can just restart write nodes and have them replay data, for example.
+Note that [carbon-relay-ng](https://github.com/graphite-ng/carbon-relay-ng) can be used to pipe a carbon stream into Kafka.